 In this post, I discuss the extent to which the assemblage of Brazilian landscapes during the Venice Biennale of Architecture may be more problematic than it seems.

-Back in 2017, I discussed in this post the representation of “native” landscapes of Brazil at the 57th Venice Biennale of Art.
+In 2017, I discussed in this post the representation of “native” landscapes of Brazil at the 57th Venice Biennale of Art.

 While visiting the event for work, I was struck by the attempt to “recreate” the Amazonian indigenous culture and practices through a series of installations and performances.